Rule Change: Completed

-While the Commission agrees that the changing generation mix is creating challenges for AEMO’s efficient management of the power system, and that these challenges may increase in the future, the Commission’s draft determination is to make no rule regarding the scheduling threshold.
-There is insufficient evidence that non-scheduled generators between 5MW and 30MW are contributing to inaccuracies in scheduling and forecasting.
-Further, the costs of scheduling these smaller generators between 5MW and 30MW are material and therefore likely outweigh the benefits.
+While the Commission agrees that the changing generation mix is creating challenges for AEMO’s efficient management of the power system, the Commission’s final determination is to make no rule regarding the scheduling threshold.
+This is because

 The Commission recognises that market trends might lead to smaller scale assets causing operational issues in the dispatch and forecasting process in the future.
-However, the ESB’s Post 2025 market design ‘scheduled lite’ work program is a potential way to provide AEMO with greater visibility of non-scheduled resources, including generators between 5MW and 30MW nameplate capacity.
+The ESB's Post 2025 market design 'scheduled lite' work program is way address the issues raised by the AEC and provide AEMO with greater visibility of non-scheduled resources, including generators between 5MW and 30MW nameplate capacity.

 Registration, classification and exemption process

-The more preferable draft rule addresses concerns raised by both rule change proponents and stakeholders.
-In summary the draft rules:
+The Commission’s more preferable final rule addresses concerns raised by both rule change proponents and stakeholders.
+In summary the final rules:

 Rule change request

 - Reduce the threshold for classifying generators as non-scheduled from 30MW nameplate capacity to 5MW, making the default classifications for generators above 5MW scheduled (or semi-scheduled).

 - Narrow the grounds upon which generators can be exempt from scheduling obligations.

 - Require AEMO to publish its reasons for exempting a person from the requirement to register as a generator, or for classifying a generating unit as non-scheduled.